vvchung/AI-Lawyer-Assistant/README.md

 ---

-*Powered by Google Gemini AI | Dedicated to Legal Equality for All Students*
+*Made with ❤️, ☕, and Gemini | Dedicated to Legal Equality for All Students*